AndyFiler/Latency-Meter-CSharp/README.md

 # Edits & Forks
 Feel free to fork the project.
 Tweak, fix and add to the code.
 I tried to add as many **useful comments** to the code as it's possible, so code should be **easy to read**.
-I'll be fixing and adding to the code myself, when I'll see a need to.
+I'll be fixing and adding to the code myself when I'll see a need to.

 **I'll be writing most of the code for the program from the ground up**, because it was not clean and transparent enough.